taewanme/vagrant4DS/README.md

 - virtualenv (15.0.3)

-# commands for quickstart
+## Commands for quickstart

-- Precondition
+### Precondition
 - git, Vagrant and Virtualbox should be installed in target host OS.

-- Building Vagrant Box
+### Building Vagrant Box
 - Clone repository from github/taewanme
 - Build image of vagrant from Vagrantfile
    - build time: about 10minute

 ```bash
 > git clone git@github.com:taewanme/vagrant4DS.git